EAVFW/EAVFramework/README.md

-# DotNetDevOps Extensions for Azure Functions - InjectBinding
+# DotNetDevOps Extensions for EAV Modelling

-This library adds the inject binding [Inject] into azure functions to do method based injection instead of constructor binding.
+This library adds supprot for dynamic data modelling and a EAV framework on top of EF Core